alexdbrown/epicodus_practice/README.md

 ## Description

 _This is an example of a site for a bookstore made in Drupal.
 It features a Home and About, and Contact page.
 Users of the Reviewer type are able to submit new book reviews, and the 3 newest reviews are shown on the About page.
-The site configuration and book review content type and view are saved as features._
+The site configuration and book review content type and view are saved as features.
+A coupon code is shown only to authenticated users._

 **Login Accounts (Username / Password):**

 - admin  / password
 - reviewer / password
+- authenticated / password

 ## Setup